fulltilt/poke-trades/README.md

 [] Refactor into one Card component to handle sets and trades?
 [] make mobile friendly (responsive tables)
 [] Convert queries to prepared statements
+[] Currently doesn't differentiate between holo/normal/reverse/etc
 [] Proper error handling on the database side with respective messages on the UI [] Send notification email
 [] autogenerate public tradelist after user enters username [] Optimize trade search
 [] Realtime updates on trade page
-[x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))
+[] Go through all sets to make sure cards are in order and all show up [x] Consider how to deal with deletions when there's foreign keys (ie trade table relies on trade lists which user may want to delete (update: don't let them delete but hide trades after a certain time))
 [] Figure out Clerk middleware to redirect user when doesn't have a username set [] Clerk route testing (redirects after auth, redirects after logging out, etc)